ergoplatform/ergodocs/docs/uses/collateral-mining.md

 ## Additional Resources

-For further understanding and engagement with Collateral Mining on the Ergo Platform Blockchain, we recommend exploring the following resources:
+For further understanding and engagement with Collateral Mining on Ergo Blockchain, we recommend exploring the following resources:

 - Proposal of the Collateral Mechanism by [@scalahub](https://www.ergoforum.org/t/creating-an-ergo-mining-pool/42) in July 2019.
 - Research paper authored by [@kushti](https://eprint.iacr.org/2020/044) and [@scalahub](https://eprint.iacr.org/2020/044) detailing the Collateral Mining concept.